 Unlike Chamillionaire, when we see you rollin’, we’re definitely not hatin’.

-Foam rolling is one of the gratifying muscle releases there is.
+Foam rolling is one of the most gratifying muscle releases there is.
 We’ve all felt the satisfaction of sore arms and legs feeling eased and relaxed during a rolling session after a hard workout.
 It hurts so good, sometimes you don’t want to stop.

 The explanations behind why foam rolling works feels good are hotly contested.
 While the benefits of it have been claimed to include everything from warming up your muscles to releasing tension to helping you to recover faster after a workout, did you ever pause in your rolling routine to ask how it actually benefits you?